CSP Conference 2021: “Human Dimension of the OSCE: Reviving Key Principles from the Past, Looking into the Future: an overview

 - Adam Bodnar, Dean of the Faculty of Law, Institute of Law, SWPS University of Social Sciences and Humanities (Warsaw), former Commissioner for Human Rights of the Republic of Poland (2015-2021)

 Mr. Bodnar reflected on the times as the Polish Ombudsman and the authoritarian trends in Europe but also beyond.
 Although, there were some problems in the early 2000s the general direction in Poland was going towards the “old democracies” in the West.
 Mr. Bodnar highlights 2015 as the turning year in Poland, when following the Hungarian example the newly elected parliament started anti-democratic changes.
-Mr. Bodnar emphasized the need to improve on the civic and legal education and culture, in order for the public to understand why the democratic institutions are important and needed.
+Mr. Bodnar emphasized the need to improve on civic and legal education and culture, in order for the public to understand why democratic institutions are important and needed.

 “The Polish example is not exceptional one but part of a larger authoritarian trend.
 This has an impact on the whole European Union and we have a huge discussion on non-enforcement of the cooperate justice of the EU and even some attempts to undermine the credibility of the EU as this a political organization.
 We see that the EU is on the one hand suffering because of the problems with Poland and Hungary but on the other hand the EU is strengthening its own instruments on the rule of law, human rights and is becoming more and more active player not only globally but locally in European endowment of democracy.”

-Mr. Bodnar underlined that the strong cooperation between the EU and the US based on the universal human rights as essential.
+Mr. Bodnar underlined that the strong cooperation between the EU and the US based on universal human rights is essential.
 Furthermore, calling for more broadening the topic of individual rights to include the discussion on climate change to appeal to the younger public that deems this as an important issue.

 The negative authoritarian trends in Europe should serve as a lesson on the importance of civic education, some of these methods include discriminatory legalism, where the law has been used to address the enemies but friends are sheltered from it.
 The use of economic power of the state to retail freedom and to shrink the space for the civil society and support those that are “friends of the government.”
-Manipulation of propaganda is a new threat and involves flood of misinformation and as a result, the citizens cannot distinguish the truth.
+Manipulation of propaganda is a new threat and involves a flood of misinformation and as a result, the citizens cannot distinguish the truth.

 “Freedom of assembly the second area that have been hampered by the Kremlin regime, participating in a peaceful demonstration is essentially a crime in Putin’s Russia.
 More than eleven thousand detainees this year alone from the peaceful rallies…more than hundred criminal cases of participation in peaceful demonstrations and exercising their right of the freedom of assembly guaranteed by the OSCE founding documents.”

-Another area violated by the current Russian regime is the prohibition on the arbitrary arrest or detention, the Russian human rights center “Memorial” estimates that there are four hundred twelve people in Russia that are recognized under the Council of Europe and OSCE criteria as political prisoners.
+Another area violated by the current Russian regime is the prohibition on arbitrary arrest or detention, the Russian human rights center “Memorial” estimates that there are four hundred twelve people in Russia that are recognized under the Council of Europe and OSCE criteria as political prisoners.
 Furthermore, the most important right under the OSCE commitments is the right to life.
 Mr. Kara-Murza reflected on the assassination of the opposition leader Boris Nemtsov:

 “The assassinators continue to enjoy protection from the state to this day, we also have confirmed by several independent meeting investigations that we have a death squat operating within the FSB, the Russian secret services.
 There are people who are tasked physically eliminating opponents of Vladimir Putin by the use of prohibited chemical weapons”

 Mr. Kara-Murza highlighted that it is important not to only speak of the problems but also think of the solutions that the OSCE can present to these regimes.
-For example the OSCE parliamentary assembly had tasked a special rapporteur to investigate the assassination of Boris Nemtsov, the report presented statements from the witnesses that were completely ignored by the Russian investigators.
+For example, the OSCE parliamentary assembly had tasked a special rapporteur to investigate the assassination of Boris Nemtsov, the report presented statements from the witnesses that were completely ignored by the Russian investigators.
 Investigations such as these provide justice and accountability when there is a lack of that on the national level.
-Furthermore, Mr. Kara-Murza called for a special representative at the OSCE for the politically motivated imprisonment, a problem that was very prominent in many OSCE states.
+Furthermore, Mr. Kara-Murza called for a special representative at the OSCE for politically motivated imprisonment, a problem that was very prominent in many OSCE states.

 “This gives to other participating states, the democracies of the OSCE not just a right but an obligation to do something about the fact that other participating states are violating these commitments.
 It is very important to speak about not only the violations but also what can and should the democracies of the OSCE be doing.”